volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 The higher you are ranked, the more traffic you get, as simple as that.

-Before we start learning what are the problems with SEO and React and how to get rid of them, let's get a quick overview of how websites are indexed by Google.
+Before we start learning what are the problems with SEO and React and how to get rid of them, let's get a really quick overview of how websites are indexed by Google.

 ## Step 1: Crawling

 There is no single place where all websites are registered, so Google has to constantly search for new websites and add them to its list.

+This process is called **crawling**.

 It uses a lot of [Google Bots](https://developers.google.com/search/docs/advanced/crawling/googlebot) (web crawlers) that do this kind of work.

-This process is called **crawling**.

 ## Step 2: Indexing